pods-framework/pods/readme.txt

 We also have a dedicated [Slack Chat](https://pods.io/chat/) channel to help our translators get started and to support them on the process.

 == Changelog ==

+= 2.6.11 - September 20th 2017 =
+* Fixed: WordPress 4.8.2 introduced a breaking change that no longer correctly prepared number/currency queries.
+It did not introduce a vulnerability but only produced Database errors.
+* Stay tuned for Pods 2.7 which will be out soon -- [Download Pods 2.7 RC1](https://github.com/pods-framework/pods/archive/release/2.7.zip) and join our [Pods Slack channel #pods-beta](https://pods.io/chat/) to help us finish the final testing

 = 2.6.10 - July 14th 2017 =
 * Fixed: Pods Templates were creating erroneous output with nested `[if _fieldname_][else][/if]` and `[each _fieldname_][/each]` template tags inside HTML entities after 2.6.9 upgrade.
 This fix bypasses `do_shortcode` and also bypasses `do_shortcodes_in_html_tags` which was the problem with this particular fix.
 Fixes (#4324,#4307,#4307). (#4335). [@pglewis]